mabuya02/intellifarma/README.md

 ## License

-This project is licensed under the [MIT License](https://github.com/mabuya02/intellifarma/blob/main/LICENSE) file for details.
+This project is licensed under the [GNU License](https://github.com/mabuya02/intellifarma/blob/main/LICENSE) file for details.